datahub-project/datahub/datahub-web-react/README.md

 #### Selecting a theme

-Theme configuraions are stored in `./src/conf/theme`.
+Theme configurations are stored in `./src/conf/theme`.
 To select a theme, choose one and update the `REACT_APP_THEME_CONFIG` env variable stored in `.env`.
 To change the selected theme, update the `.env` file and re-run `yarn start` from `datahub/datahub-web-react`.

 #### Editing a theme